gvwilson/sensibleadventures/nardica/nardica.md

 An hour later the *Guinevere* was ready to set sail.
-Uncle Jack protested loudly when he discovered that four of the Marines would be travelling with them, and was even louder when they erected a streamlined gray tent near the stern, but the Marine commander's indifference was as clear as midwinter ice.
+Uncle Jack protested loudly when he discovered that four of the Marines would be travelling with them, and was even louder when they erected a gray tent on the deck near the stern, but the Marine commander just said,
-"Standard procedure,"
+"Standard procedure.
-he said sharply.
-"We'll stand watch in pairs.
+We'll stand watch in pairs,"
+he added.
-Whoever's not on deck can lie in to warm up and mind the gear."
+"Whoever's not on deck can lie in to warm up and mind the gear."
-Exactly what "the gear" was for was left unsaid, but judging from its capacitors and gunsight,
-Iffy was pretty sure it wasn't for stargazing.
+Exactly what "the gear" was for was left unsaid, but judging from the capacitors and gunsight she had seen the Marines carry into the tent, Iffy was pretty sure it wasn't for stargazing.

 They cast off without ceremony.